Medicare and medical equipment — what's covered and how to get it

 The prescription should be specific.
 It's not enough for a doctor to write "wheelchair."
 The prescription should include the type of wheelchair, the specifications, and the reason your parent needs it.
 The prescription becomes part of the approval process.

 Once a prescription is written, your parent can take it to any Medicare-approved DME supplier.
-The supplier doesn't have to be local, though local is more convenient.
 The supplier handles the Medicare approval process.
 For some equipment, Medicare approves it automatically.
 For other equipment, the supplier requests prior authorization from Medicare.

 Prior authorization means the supplier asks Medicare, "Does my patient qualify for this equipment under Medicare rules?"
 Medicare reviews the prescription, the diagnosis, and the patient's health status.
-Medicare says yes or no. For common equipment like walkers or canes, approval is usually automatic.
+For common equipment like walkers or canes, approval is usually automatic.
 For expensive equipment like power wheelchairs or specialized beds, Medicare might need more information.
+According to Medicare.gov, power mobility devices (power wheelchairs and scooters) require a face-to-face examination and a detailed prescription from the treating physician before Medicare will approve coverage.

 Here's something that catches many adult children off guard: the time between a prescription and equipment delivery can be weeks.
 Your parent's doctor says your parent needs a walker.
 You call a DME supplier.
 The supplier says it'll be two to three weeks before the walker arrives.
 Two to three weeks while your parent is using a cane and at risk of falling.

-This timing issue is why planning ahead matters.
+This timing is why planning ahead matters.
 If your parent is recovering from surgery and the doctor mentions they might need a wheelchair at discharge, ordering the wheelchair weeks before discharge means it's ready when your parent comes home.
-If your parent is recovering well and the wheelchair becomes unnecessary, the wheelchair can be returned.
-But if your parent didn't order it, the wheelchair might not be available for weeks after discharge.
+If the wheelchair becomes unnecessary, it can be returned.

 Discharge planners at hospitals sometimes feel rushed.
 They want your parent out of the hospital and home.
-They might order equipment quickly without fully thinking through whether it's the best choice for your parent.
+They might order equipment quickly without fully thinking through whether it's the best choice.
 You can slow this process down.
 Take a day or two to think about what your parent actually needs.
 Ask whether there are alternatives.
 Make sure the equipment makes sense before ordering.

 The same goes for choosing equipment.
 Your parent might need a wheelchair, but should it be a manual wheelchair or a power wheelchair?
 A manual wheelchair is lighter and more portable but requires upper body strength to operate.
 A power wheelchair is heavier but easier for someone with limited strength.
 This choice should be based on your parent's capabilities, not on rushing the decision.